Download EWG's Healthy Living AppClose

 Particular concern about oxybenzone – especially for kids

-Oxybenzone is one of the most commonly used sunscreen active ingredients, found in more than 60 percent of the non-mineral sunscreens in this year’s Guide.
-In 2008, EWG called on the FDA to investigate the safety of oxybenzone use in sunscreen, because of mounting evidence that the chemical readily penetrates the skin and could potentially disrupt the human hormone system.
+Oxybenzone is a commonly used active ingredient in sunscreen, found in about 20 percent of the products assessed this year, including 40 percent of the non-mineral options.
+In 2008, EWG first called on the FDA to investigate the safety of oxybenzone in sunscreen, because of mounting evidence that the chemical readily penetrates the skin and could potentially disrupt the hormone system.

 The agency has also proposed numerous other changes to the sunscreen regulations that should better protect consumers, including:

 Banning sunscreens and bug repellent combination products.